 Lampasso Three Crowns blu | Tessitura Bevilacqua

-While in lampases the decoration is produced by at least one additional weft launched (which runs from side to side of the fabric emerging only in the areas of the design), in brocades the decoration is obtained with additional wefts inserted with special tools called “spolette” (shuttles) only in the areas where it is required for patterning, therefore they are discontinuous wefts.
-The ground of the brocade, moreover, can be simple as for the lampas (satin or taffeta), but also figured as lampas – i.e. our Broccato lampas – brocatelle, and velvet, thus enriching the existing decoration.
+While in lampas the decoration is obtained with at least one additional weft launched (which runs from one side of the fabric to the other, appearing only in the areas of the design), in brocades the decoration is obtained with additional wefts inserted with special tools called “spolette” (shuttles) only in the areas where they are needed for the design, therefore they are discontinuous wefts.
+The ground of the brocade can be simple as for the lampas (satin or taffeta), but also figured as lampas – i.e. our Broccato lampas – brocatelle, and velvet, thus enriching the existing decoration.

 Lampasso Broccato giada | Tessitura Bevilacqua

-The first Venetian lampases were inspired by the sumptuous silks that the Serenissima imported from the East with other luxury goods and then exported to Western markets.
-Initially, they were made on immense and complicated manual looms and their production was regulated and protected by strict legislation.
-We are in the 12th century when Venice begins its production of fine silk fabrics, which also took advantage of the knowledge and artifacts brought home at the end of the 13th century by the Polo Venetian family, in particular by Marco, after his long stay in China.
+The first Venetian lampases were inspired by the sumptuous silks that the Serenissima imported from the East, along with other luxury goods, and then exported to Western markets.
+Initially, they were woven on huge and complicated hand looms and their production was regulated and protected by strict laws.
+It was in the 12th century that Venice began its production of fine silk fabrics, which also benefited from the knowledge and artifacts brought back at the end of the 13th century by the Venetian family Polo, in particular by Marco, after his long stay in China.

 Lampas, known and produced in Venice since the Middle Ages, had its period of maximum splendor in the 1500s and 1600s.
-In the second half of the 16th century, it was used above all for the clothes of the wealthier classes, given its prestige and value.
+In the second half of the 16th century, it was used mainly for the clothing of the wealthier classes because of its prestige and value.

-In particular, brocaded lampas was called “Ganzo” in the Serenissima.
-This was the most precious and sought-after fabric in the late 1600s and early 1700s that supported the Venetian economy.
+In particular, the brocaded lampas was called “Ganzo” in the Serenissima.
+In the late 1600s and early 1700s, it was the most precious and sought after fabric that supported the Venetian economy.
 These polychrome silk lampas were made even richer and more spectacular by the massive insertion of additional wefts of gold and silver threads.

-Today lampas is used both in interior design for upholstery, tapestries, and curtains, accessories such as decorative cushions, for luxury wallpaper, and ecclesiastical vestments, but also for exclusive clothing.
+Today, lampas is used in interior design for upholstery, tapestries, and curtains, accessories such as decorative cushions, luxury wallpaper, and ecclesiastical vestments, as well as for exclusive clothing.

 Subscribe To Our Newsletter